-Ted Struthers presented confirmation of Quorum with 54 members and one guest in attendance.
-He also gave proof of notice of meeting with the meeting being advertised in multiple avenues such as in branches and on the RCU website more than 20 days in advance of the meeting.
+Ted Struthers presented confirmation of Quorum with 16 members and one guest in attendance.
+He also gave proof of notice of meeting with the meeting advertised in multiple avenues such as in branches and on the RCU website more than 20 days in advance of the meeting.

-Ted Struthers was appointed as Secretary of the meeting.
+Ted Struthers appointed as Secretary of the meeting.

-Motion: by Tim Forer and Perry Johnson to accept the agenda as presented.
+Motion: by Gloria Kirkpatrick and Robert Vermeulen to accept the agenda as presented.
 Carried.

-Motion: by Ken Bourassa and Rob Vermeulen to accept the minutes from the April 17th, 2018 annual meeting.
+Motion: by Mark Mellon and Tim Forer to accept the minutes from the April 10th, 2019 annual meeting.
 Carried.